-When doing so, there are three areas a retailer must look at that will help him to optimize his categories:
+When doing so, there are three areas a retailer must look at that will help him to optimise his categories:

 For instance, loyalty analysis, which measures purchase frequency or penetration among high-priority consumer segments, allows you to understand product categories from a consumer perspective.
-By measuring consumer “switching” behaviour, you can also identify which SKUs play a unique role and which are redundant.
+By measuring consumer behaviour and understand why they switch brands, you can also identify which SKUs play a role and which are redundant.

-This is the step where strategies are developed to deliver on the category role.
-Category role determines the depth of an assortment; whereas strategies determine the assortments focus.
+This is the step where you can develop strategies to deliver on the category role.
+The category role determines the depth of an assortment while your strategy determines the assortments focus.

-Strategies enhance the strengths of the category, focus on combating category threats, and create opportunities for the segments.
+Strategies enhance a category's strengths, focus on combating category threats and create opportunities for the segments.

 The development of category strategies has six basic drivers:

-The goal of category tactics is to choose the best action to achieve a specific strategy based on the role the category plays.
-In determining the appropriate tactic, you must review the four basic category roles (Destination, Routine, Seasonal, and Convenience).
+The goal of category tactics is to choose the best action to achieve a specific strategy based on the category role.
+In determining the appropriate tactic, you must review the four primary category roles (Destination, Routine, Seasonal, and Convenience).

 These roles determine how the retailer makes decisions about the implementation of each tactic.

-During initiative development, you need to assess the cost versus the benefit of the plan before prioritising the next steps for implementation.
+During initiative development, you need to assess the cost versus the benefit before prioritising the next steps for implementation.

-This step is used to implement the category business plan through a systematic schedule and list of responsibilities.
-Implementing category plan as per the objectives laid down is the path to the success of a merchandising strategy.
+Your use this step to implement your category business plan through a schedule and list of responsibilities.
+Implementing a category plan as per the objectives laid down is the path to the success of a merchandising strategy.

-It is vital that you secure commitment to resources for implementation otherwise all the hard work put into the first few steps will be wasted without the right actions in place.
-The plan launch requires you to create a timeline for rolling out the Category Management plan you've created.
+It is vital that you secure commitment to resources for implementation.
+If you do not, you will have wasted all of the hard work you put into the first few steps because you do not have the right actions in place.

 There are five keys steps within the review process, namely:

-Having a strong assortment planning strategy is a big part of Category Management and is focussed on making the right products available in the right stores and at the right time.
+Having a solid assortment planning strategy is a big part of category management and allows you to focus on making the right products available in the right stores and at the right time

 For the selection process, assortment planning software will use a set of rules to apply.